MicrosoftDocs/well-architected/well-architected/resiliency/monitoring.md

 ## Analysis and diagnosis

 Analyze data combined in the data stores to troubleshoot issues and gain an overall view of application health.
-Generally, you can search for and analyze the data in [Application Insights](/azure/azure-monitor/app/app-insights-overview) and [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) using Kusto queries.
+Generally, you can search for and analyze the data in [Application Insights](/azure/azure-monitor/app/app-insights-overview) and [Azure Monitor Logs](/azure/azure-monitor/logs/log-analytics-overview) using Kusto queries.
 View preconfigured graphs using management solutions.
 Use [Azure Advisor](/azure/advisor/advisor-overview) to view recommendations with a focus on resiliency and performance.

 ## Related links